Regulating (abuse on) Social media: a new approach?

 hosted by the Institute for Advanced Legal Studies (IALS)

-In order to consider how harm on social media might be reduced while respecting fundamental human rights, panellists will explore an evolution towards a functioning, common sense policy and regulatory approach.
-The discussion will consider a number of current questions and suggestions, and will ask if additional legislation is necessary, or is there a place for self- or co-regulation, or both?
+In order to consider how harm on social media might be reduced while respecting fundamental human rights, panellists explored an evolution towards a functioning, common sense policy and regulatory approach.

 Early Career Researcher, Information Law and Policy Centre, Institute of Advanced Legal Studies